 The Brookson business employs more women than men in relation to three of the four quartiles but the predominance of men in the top quartile is significant.
 It is these roles where the market rate of pay is higher and the higher bonus levels are paid, although such bonuses are paid less often.
 At the lower quartiles, the market rate of pay is lower and the bonus levels are lower, although bonuses are paid much more regularly.
 The top quartile predominance of men is therefore distortive in the pay and bonus calculations and it is primarily this organisational structure which explains the gender pay and bonus gaps identified in the following measures.

+THE BROOKSON BUSINESS EMPLOYS MORE WOMEN THAN MEN IN RELATION TO THREE OF THE FOUR QUARTILES

+HOURLY RATE MEASURES

+The average gender pay gap for the Financial Services industry is estimated at 17% (PwC Women at Work Index in 2017).

+GENDER PAY GAPMedianMean20.98%29.45%LowerLower

-THE BROOKSON BUSINESS EMPLOYS MORE WOMEN THAN MEN IN RELATION TO THREE OF THE FOUR QUARTILES " HOURLY RATE MEASURES The average gender pay gap for the Financial Services industry is estimated at 34% (PwC Women at Work Index in 2017).
-GENDER PAY GAPMedianMean44.56%32.64%LowerLower The Brookson measures show that the mean and median pay levels for women who work at Brookson are 44.56% and 32.64% lower than those of the men who work for the business.
+The Brookson measures show that the mean and median pay levels for women who work at Brookson are 29.45% and 20.98% lower than those of the men who work for the business.
 This pay gap is driven by the predominance of men in the top quartile of earners in the business.

+BONUS PAY

-BONUS PAY BONUS PAY GAPMedianMean29%60%LowerLower 79% of men received a bonus and 77% of women did.
+67% of men received a bonus and 62% of women did.
 The gender gap in bonus pay above is driven by two key factors - the first and most significant is the proportion of men in the top pay quartile and the second is the level of part time working by women that the business supports.

-75% of the top paying roles in the business are held by men and these roles typically earn the highest bonuses subject to the financial performance that they deliver.
-The period covered by this report included a high bonus payment level to these individuals, which contrasts with the current period where the highest paid employees have not received a bonus compared with the lower three quartiles which all received bonus payments.
-The second key impact here is the level of part time working in women in Brookson which is 8.65% of our overall population, compared to 0.2% in men.
+70% of the top paying roles in the business are held by men and these roles typically earn the highest bonuses subject to the financial performance that they deliver.

+The second key impact here is the level of part time working in women in Brookson which is 10.1% of our overall population, compared to 0.25% in men.
 This mix of working impacts the bonus rates for women in the business based on the required calculation basis.
 If we adjust for the part time working men, the adjusted bonus rate measures are as follows: